Heat, Cold, Extreme Climate, and Biological Hazard Controls

 |---|---|---|

-| Hot and humid work | Poor sweat evaporation | Rest, shade, water, acclimatization |
+| Hot, humid work | Poor sweat evaporation | Rest, shade, water, acclimatization ramp |

 | Radiant heat | Sun, roofing, hot equipment | Barriers, scheduling, cooling breaks |

-| Protective clothing | Reduced heat loss | Shorter cycles, cooling, medical review |
+| Encapsulating PPE | Reduced heat loss | Shorter cycles, cooling, medical review |

-| Wildfire smoke | Fine particles and gases | Air quality review, relocation, respiratory controls |
+| Wildfire smoke | Fine particles (PM2.5), gases | Air-quality (AQI) review, relocation, respirators |

 Cold, storms, and environmental extremes

-Biological controls focus on avoiding contact, containing contamination, and preventing transfer.
-Use isolation, restricted access, wet methods where appropriate, HEPA vacuuming, negative pressure containment for significant mold work, puncture-resistant sharps containers, handwashing facilities, clean change areas, decontamination procedures, and waste handling that matches the hazard.
-Never use compressed air to clean contaminated dust from clothing or surfaces.
+Controls focus on avoiding contact, containing contamination, and preventing transfer: isolation, restricted access, wet methods, HEPA vacuuming, negative-pressure containment for significant mold work, puncture-resistant sharps containers, handwashing facilities, and decontamination.
+Never use compressed air to clean contaminated dust from clothing.
+PPE may include gloves, goggles, face shields, coveralls, boots, cut-resistant gloves for sharps, and respirators; it must be doffed without self-contamination.
+Workers need instruction on hand hygiene, wound covering, and reporting bites, needle sticks, sewage contact, rashes, or fever.

 Documentation and escalation

-Which heat-related condition requires immediate emergency response?
+Which heat-related condition requires immediate emergency response and aggressive cooling?

 Which biological hazard control is most appropriate for used needles discovered during demolition cleanup?